Alexandros Diomidis

-Alexandros Diomedes (Αλέξανδρος Διομήδης; 3 January 1875 – 11 November 1950) was a governor of the Central Bank of Greece who became Prime Minister of Greece upon the death of Themistoklis Sophoulis.
+Alexandros Diomidis (Αλέξανδρος Διομήδης; 3 January 1875 – 11 November 1950) was a governor of the Central Bank of Greece who became Prime Minister of Greece upon the death of Themistoklis Sofoulis.

 Early life

-Diomedes was born in Athens, Greece to an Arvanite family from Spetses on 3 January 1875.
-His grandfather was former Prime Minister Diomidis Kiriakos.
+Diomidis was born in Athens, Greece, to an Arvanite family from Spetses on 3 January 1875.
+His grandfather was former prime minister Diomidis Kiriakos.
 He studied law and economics in Weimar and Paris and earned a doctorate from the University of Berlin.
 In 1905, he became a professor at the National and Kapodistrian University of Athens.
 He was a member of the Athens Academy.

 Career in politics

-Diomedes was appointed prefect ("nomarch") of the Attica and Boeotia Prefecture in 1909.
+Diomidis was appointed prefect ("nomarch") of the Attica and Boeotia Prefecture in 1909.
 In 1910, he was elected to the Hellenic Parliament under the banner of the Liberal Party.
-From 1912 to 1915 and again in 1922 he served as Minister for Finance.
-Diomedes became Governor of the National Bank of Greece in 1923 and Governor of the Bank of Greece in 1928.
+From 1912 to 1915 and again in 1922 he served as minister for finance.
+Diomedes became governor of the National Bank of Greece in 1923 and governor of the Bank of Greece in 1928.

-Diomedes became Prime Minister upon the death of Sophoulis.
+Diomidis became prime minister upon the death of Sofoulis.
 It was during his brief term in office (28 June 1949 – 6 January 1950) that the Greek Civil War was concluded.
 He was forced to resign amid a scandal involving his Minister for Transport, Hatzipanos.
 He died later in that same year (11 November 1950).

 Personal life

-Besides being an economist and politician, Diomedes also authored several literary works, including a two-volume work on Byzantine Empire studies.
+Besides being an economist and politician, Diomidis also authored several literary works, including a two-volume work on Byzantine Empire studies.

 Along with his wife Julia, Diomidis left part of his fortune to the Greek state for the purposes of establishing a botanical garden in Athens, opened in 1952 as the "Julia and Alexander N. Diomides Botanic Garden".